isc-projects/bind9/bin/rndc/rndc.conf.rst

 ``rndc-confgen``

-A complete ``rndc.conf`` file, including the randomly generated key, is written to the standard output.
+A complete :program:`rndc.conf` file, including the randomly generated key, is written to the standard output.
 Commented-out ``key`` and ``controls`` statements for ``named.conf`` are also printed.